Lioncat6/OSC-Chat-Tools/README.md

 - **`P`** Toggle Chatbox

 # TO GET A PULSOID TOKEN
+ - First set up a pulsoid account and link a device: https://pulsoid.net/registration
- - Coming soon: Pulsoid App link.
+    - Coming soon whenever (Pusloid looks at my request to create a third-party app): Pulsoid App link.
     - https://pulsoid.net/ui/keys - If you have a BRO Subscription

 # Guide- last updated for 1.1.0
 ### [https://youtu.be/an7PLpDf5kE](https://youtu.be/an7PLpDf5kE)